ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 This cycle then repeats with a fresh accumulation phase.
 This cycle lasts over a few years.

-It is important to know that no two market cycles are the same, adn the timing of these phases can vary a lot.
+It is important to know that no two market cycles are the same, and the timing of these phases can vary a lot.

 The trader now has to form the mentality of looking at the market as being in different phases.